Assignments – How to Complete the Forms

 8. INSPECTION: Assignee acknowledges having had the opportunity to inspect the property or the plans and documents for the property to be constructed and understands that upon acceptance of this offer there shall be a binding Assignment agreement between Assignee and Assignor.

 Very, very peculiar, looking at the plans is an “inspection”.
 This makes no sense!
-It really should be here like that, but it is, so you have to be aware and make sure that the second Buyer is aware of that too.
+It really shouldn't be here like that, but it is, so you have to be aware and make sure that the second Buyer is aware of that too.
 There really are no inspections!

 10. RESIDENCY: (a) Subject to (b) below,